Milky Way Trail

 The Milky Way Trail approaches the Effelsberg Radio Telescope from the south.
 It starts in the small village Burgsahr, part of the Kirchsahr municipality and leads directly to the visitors’ pavilion of the Effelsberg station.
 It is a fascinating trip through the Milky Way, our home galaxy, on a walk of 4 kilometres total length.

-The Milky Way Walk was built as a cooperative project between the Max Planck Institute for Radio Astronomy and the Freundeskreis Sahrbachtal.
-The logo for the Milky Way Walk is a red telescope on a white background:
+The Milky Way Trail was built as a cooperative project between the Max Planck Institute for Radio Astronomy and the Freundeskreis Sahrbachtal.
+The logo for the Milky Way Trail is a red telescope on a white background:

-The information presented at 19 stations of the Milky Way Walk is compiled in the following:
+The information presented at 19 stations of the Milky Way Trail is compiled in the following:

-Milky Way Walk: Final station "Zentrum der Milchstraße" (Galactic Centre) at the viewing spot directly in front of the 100-m radio telescope.[less]
+Milky Way Trail: Final station "Zentrum der Milchstraße" (Galactic Centre) at the viewing spot directly in front of the 100-m radio telescope.[less]

-Milky Way Walk: Final station "Zentrum der Milchstraße" (Galactic Centre) at the viewing spot directly in front of the 100-m radio telescope.
+Milky Way Trail: Final station "Zentrum der Milchstraße" (Galactic Centre) at the viewing spot directly in front of the 100-m radio telescope.